The Filmsmith

 Even though the film makes some missteps, it’s by no means a bad ride.
 It leaves you unsettled and your mouth agape with “Holy Sh*t!”-ness, which is more than most films are able to achieve.
 Just give it some time.

-2 responses to “My Sixth Sense is Tingling: Two Eyes Staring (Zwart Water)
+2 Responses to “My Sixth Sense is Tingling: Two Eyes Staring (Zwart Water)”

-1. Pingback: Edinburgh Film Fest: Day 0 Roundup « The Filmsmith
+By Edinburgh Film Fest: Day 0 Roundup « The Filmsmith on June 16, 2010 at 7:02 am

-2. Pingback: In Conclusion: The Best and Worst of the Edinburgh International Film Festival | The Filmsmith
+By In Conclusion: The Best and Worst of the Edinburgh International Film Festival | The Filmsmith on January 17, 2011 at 7:37 pm

 Leave a Reply